publicg24/020DAY/Hacking/CTF/AD/HTB/Cicada.md

 ```bash
 nmap -sV -Pn 10.10.11.35
 ```
 Findings
 - Kerberos (port 88)
 - LDAP/S (ports 389, 636, 3268, 3269)
 - Domain: cicada.htb
-        -    Host: CICADA-DC
+- Host: CICADA-DC.cicada.htb

-- Note: As there is no web interface, the first thing we can check is the SMB shares.
+* Note: As there is no web interface, the first thing we can check is the SMB shares.

 ### SMB shares
 -----------------------------------------------------------------------------------------